sirwart/ripsecrets/README.md

 $ ripsecrets
 ```

-For every secret it finds it will print out the file, line number, and the secret that was found.
-If it finds any secrets it will exit with a non-zero status code.
+For every secret it finds, it will print out the file, line number, and the secret that was found.
+If it finds any secrets, it will exit with a non-zero status code.

 You can optionally pass a list of files and directories to search as arguments.